akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

       include_children: true
 ```

-To unclassified products from the whole “Master catalog” tree, action will be as follows:
+To unclassify products from the whole “Master catalog” tree, the action will be as follows:

 ```YML
   actions: